-- reviewing and approving goals and objectives relative to the compensation of our NEOs, evaluating our NEOs' performance in light of these goals and approving the compensation of our NEOs, - · reviewing and considering input from stockholders with respect to compensation agreements with our NEOs, - · overseeing all equity-based award grants, - making recommendations to the Board with regard to non-NEO compensation and equity-based awards, and producing a report on executive compensation to be included in our annual proxy statement.
+- reviewing and approving goals and objectives relative to the compensation of our NEOs, evaluating our NEOs' performance in light of these goals and approving the compensation of our NEOs, - reviewing and considering input from stockholders with respect to compensation agreements with our NEOs, - overseeing all equity-based award grants, - making recommendations to the Board with regard to non-NEO equity-based awards, and - producing a report on executive compensation to be included in our annual proxy statement.

-The Compensation Committee is currently comprised of three members of the Board, each of whom is independent under the independence standards of the NYSE, a "non-employee director" under Section 16 of the Exchange Act, and an "outside director" for purposes of Section 162(m) of the Internal Revenue Code (the "Code").
+The Compensation Committee is currently comprised of four members of the Board, each of whom is independent under the independence standards of the NYSE and a "non-employee director" under Section 16 of the Exchange Act.
 Generally, the Compensation Committee Chair is in charge of setting the schedule for the Compensation Committee's meetings as well as the agenda of each meeting.